Paraffinum Liquidum - Glossar

 No, it is a mineral oil derived from petroleum.

-What is the difference between paraffinum liquidum and vegetable oils?
+What is the difference between Paraffinum Liquidum and vegetable oils?

 Paraffinum Liquidum forms a protective barrier, while vegetable oils also contain nourishing fatty acids.